-In addition to satisfying the general requirements of the Faculty of Graduate Studies and Research, candidates for the MSc degree must

-- Normally complete ★9 as recommended by the supervisor and the supervisory committee, and department seminar course AF NS 601. - (2) Prepare an acceptable thesis presenting results of the research conducted.
+For the thesis-based MSc, in addition to satisfying the general requirements of the Faculty of Graduate Studies and Research, candidates for the MSc degree must - Normally complete ★9 as recommended by the supervisor and the supervisory committee. - (2) Prepare an acceptable thesis presenting results of the research conducted.
 Candidates will be examined orally on their thesis results by committees formed according to Faculty of Graduate Studies and Research regulations. - (3) Complete the minimum period of residence of two, four-month terms of full-time attendance at the University of Alberta.
 No language other than English is required for the MSc degree.

-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
 Normally two years of study and research are needed to complete the degree program.
 There is a four-year time limit.

-175.2.3 The Degree of MAg

-For the MAg degree, candidates normally are expected to take graduate-level $\star 24$ as recommended by the supervisor and the supervisory committee and complete a research project equivalent to at least $\star 3$.
+For the course-based MSc degree, candidates normally are expected to - Take graduate-level ★24 as recommended by the supervisor and the supervisory committee. - (2) Complete a research project equivalent to at least ★3.
+No language other than English is required for the course-based MSc degree.
+Length of Program The time required to complete the course-based MSc will vary; however, the time limit for program completion is six years from the date of initial registration.
+195.2.3 The Degree of MAg Program Requirements For the MAg degree, candidates normally are expected to - Take graduate-level ★24 as recommended by the supervisor and the supervisory committee. - Complete a research project equivalent to at least ★3.
 No language other than English is required for the MAg degree.

-The time required to complete the MAg program will vary; however, the time limit for program completion is six years from the date of initial registration.

-175.2.4 MBA/MAg Joint Program

-The Faculty of Business and the Faculty of Agriculture, Forestry and Home Economics offer a program of joint study which permits students to earn both the MBA and MAg degrees after two calendar years of full-time study.

-Refer to §175.8.4 under Business for program details.
+Length of Program The time required to complete the MAg program will vary, however, the time limit for program completion is six years from the date of initial registration.
+195.2.4 MBA/MAg Joint Program The Faculty of Business and the Faculty of Agriculture, Forestry and Home Economics offer a program of joint study which permits students to earn both the MBA and MAg degrees after two calendar years of full-time study.
+Refer to §195.8.4 under Business for program details.

-To qualify for the MEng degree, candidates normally are expected to

-- (1) Possess a bachelor's degree in engineering; - (2) Take ★24 as determined by the supervisor and the supervisory committee and complete a research project equivalent to at least ★3.
+195.2.5 The Degree of MEng To qualify for the MEng degree, candidates normally are expected to - (1) Possess a bachelor's degree in engineering. - (2) Take \bigstar 24 as determined by the supervisor and the supervisory committee. - (3) Complete a research project equivalent to at least $\bigstar 3$.